 He's also an expert at using his body to shield the ball from defenders.
 It must be torture for other teams to pay against him since he’s always one step ahead of everyone else.
 If you close him down from one side he’ll just spin away from pressure and lay the ball off and get it back when he’s open again.
 His body is always hovering over and around the ball like it's a pot of gold.

 Xavi’s Key Traits

-Pick these up if you want to play like him
+Pick up these soccer skills if you want to play like Xavi

 Keeps the ball moving.
 He doesn’t kill the play, in other words he keeps the flow of the game in motion.
 So when he gets the ball he’s always looking to go forward and extend the game.
 If he spins out of pressure, he looks to attack again.

 Always has his head up and knows where everyone is on the field.
 Xavi is tremendous at those shot little give and goes with Iniesta and Messi, but he has an eye on the through ball and the killer pass.